Yard (sailing): Setting square sails

 The yard exists to allow square sails to be set to drive the ship.
 The top edge of the sail is 'bent on' (attached) to the yard semi-permanently.
 Clewlines and buntlines are led along the yard and from there to the mast and down to the deck.
 These allow the bottom of the sail to be hoisted up to the yard, so the sail is effectively folded in two.
 In this state the sail is said to be "in its gear", that is ready for setting or stowing.
-To set the sail the clewlines and buntlines are let go, and the sheets (attached to the bottom corners - clews - of the sail) are adjusted to shape the sail to best catch the wind.
+To set the sail the clewlines and buntlines are let go, and the sheets (attached to the bottom corners, or clews, of the sail) are adjusted to shape the sail to best catch the wind.
 A device called a "tye", a "tye chain", or a "tye rope" is used for lifting a given yard to the top of its travel to set the sail.

 To stop using (i.e., to "hand") the sail, the sheets are released and the clewlines and buntlines are pulled tight.
-The sail folds in half - back in its gear - and so no longer catches the wind.
+The sail folds in half—back in its gear—and so no longer catches the wind.
 Unless the sail is to be used again very soon, the next step is to "stow" it.
 To do this, the crew must go out along the yard in order to bundle the sail up tightly and tie it down with gaskets.